calaldees/teachingWorkshops/teacherTraining/howDoYouLearnToTeach.md

 [Are We Preparing or Training Teachers?
 Developing Professional Judgment in and Beyond Teacher Preparation Programs](https://journals.sagepub.com/doi/10.1177/0022487117702584) [padlet](https://padlet-uploads.storage.googleapis.com/620776567/c1f78b95d4d4ba6b8911b4ea271a0184/Are_we_preparing_or_training_teachers.pdf) Scales 2018

-> “Pedagogy does not often survive contact with the classroom” (Lynch, 2013, p. xv).
+> "Pedagogy does not often survive contact with the classroom" (Lynch, 2013, p. xv).
 > Lynch suggests learning to teach must be a combination of views about teaching that candidates bring to programs along with experience.
 > Lynch calls this the Tuesday morning question:
 > What will teachers do after they have had the experience of Monday?
 > He asserts that
 > learning from experience is possible through theories of pedagogy,
 > but pedagogy without experience is meaningless

 > How can programs prepare candidates for complex teaching situations that may not match coursework exactly?
 > Learning to teach literacy is not simply learning content, skills, and strategies,
 > but a way to think about teaching as a flexible, adaptive process
 > that takes into account district requirements, school culture, teacher expertise, curricular demands, and students’ needs.
-> Teachers need to make professional judgments during teaching,
+> Teachers need to make professional judgements during teaching,
 > and perhaps even become subversive in adaptations, depending on their teaching contexts.
 >
 > This begins in coursework where teacher educators should help candidates understand when, where, and how to be advocates for a different stance.